onekk/emacs/arduino-cli-mode/README.md

 ## Limitations

 * Does not support `board attach` commands
-* Only tested on macOS (but will probably work on other Unices)
+* Only tested on Linux
 * Not called `elduino-mode`